adambossy/adambossy.com/src/content/posts/dot-sync-effortless-dotfile-sync.md

 ---
-title: "dot-sync: Effortless Bidirectional Sync for Your Dotfiles"
+title: "dot-sync: Effortless Bidirectional Sync for Your dotfiles"
 description: "A lightweight bash utility that keeps your dotfiles mirrored across machines with GitHub as the source of truth."
 pubDate: 2025-11-12
 author: "Adam Bossy-Mendoza"